microsoft/Azure-Analytics-and-AI-Engagement/build24/Setup-instructions.md

 	![Close the browser.](media/fabric2.png)

-4. Administrator with Global admin privilege need to enable two features for organization "Users can use a preview of Copilot..." and "Data sent to Azure OpenAI can be processed outside your capacity's geographic region, compliance boundary, or national cloud instance".
+4. Administrator with Global Admin privilege need to enable two features for organization "Users can use a preview of Copilot..." and "Data sent to Azure OpenAI can be processed outside your capacity's geographic region, compliance boundary, or national cloud instance".

 	![Close the browser.](media/fabric4.png)

-5. enable as shown in below in the scrennshot.
+5. Enable as shown in the following screenshot.

 	![Close the browser.](media/fabric3.png)